Popular Posts

 The Power of "9"

 In almost every financial numerology system, the number 9 is the most significant.
 It represents the end of a cycle.
-When a commodity price reduces to 9 or reaches a 9-day/9-month cycle, experienced analysts look for a trend exhaustion.
+When a commodity price reduces to 9 or reaches a 9-day/9-month cycle, experienced analysts look for trend exhaustion.

 How Numerology is Used in Commodity Markets